ejbruce58/curltest/README.md

 Tooling and Artifacts

-•	fileproc.sh: bash shell script to output two fields, the relative launch time and the elapsed between cURL’s time of initial connect and the first bytes of returned data.
+•	postimage-proc.sh: bash shell script to output two fields, the relative launch time and that elapsed between cURL’s time of initial connect and the first bytes of returned data.
+(Requires CURLHDR and CURLURL enviroment variable setup before use; see 'Run the test' below.)
-•	filetrip.sh: bash shell script to output two fields, the relative launch time and the elapsed for cURL’s entire round trip.
+•	postimage-trip.sh: bash shell script to output two fields, the relative launch time and the elapsed for cURL’s entire round trip.
+(Requires CURLHDR and CURLURL enviroment variable setup before use; see 'Run the test' below.)
 •	timeseries.sh: bash shell script to output two fields, the relative (input) launch time and the delay to introduce since the last one.
 •	images subdirectory: PNG files for model input; any order or quantity, as picking will be done by random.
 •	imagepaths.txt file: catalog of images subdirectory, made via